tubular/sparkly/docs/source/index.rst

-Welcome to sparkle's documentation!
+Welcome to sparkly's documentation!
 ===================================

-Sparkle is a lib which makes usage of pyspark more convenient and consistent.
+Sparkly is a lib which makes usage of pyspark more convenient and consistent.

-A brief tour on Sparkle features by example:
+A brief tour on Sparkly features by example:

 .. code-block:: python

-   # The main thing and the entry point of the Sparkle lib is SparkleContext
+   # The main thing and the entry point of the Sparkly lib is SparklyContext
-   from sparkle import SparkleContext
+   from sparkly import SparklyContext

-   class CustomSparkleContext(SparkleContext):
+   class CustomSparklyContext(SparklyContext):
       # Install custom spark packages instead of hacking with `spark-submit`:
       packages = ['com.databricks:spark-csv_2.10:1.4.0']